The Many Uses of Dog Belly Bands

 Urinary incontinence in dogs can be caused by a number of things:

 - Hormonal imbalance

 - Weak bladder sphincter

 - Spinal injury or degeneration (frequently seen in German shepherds)

 - Presence of other diseases that cause excessive water consumption, such as diabetes, kidney disease, hyperadrenocorticism

 If your dog has become incontinent, it is important you bring him into your vet so he can determine what is going on and what course of treatment should be taken.

-In the meantime, a belly band will help keep those urine messes at bay.
-Just remember to change your dog’s pad often.
+In the meantime, a belly band dog wrap will help keep those urine messes at bay.
+Just remember to change your dog’s pad often to prevent urine burn.